I am a former legal assistant who loved helping clients and often miss them. Familiar with Work Comp and Personal Injury law in Illinois.

 However, do know that I had numerous clients fired over hiring an attorney.
-Yes--even the ones that had been at the company for 17 years and considered their workplace to be family.
-I've seen it and it's devastating.
+Yes—even the ones that had been at the company for 17 years and considered their workplace to be family.
+I've seen it, and it's devastating.
 The rug has been pulled from under them, all because of an accident injury.
-It all boils down to money, and employers can get so fickle, so quickly.
+It all boils down to money, and employers can get so fickle so quickly.
 Just know that that's a real possibility.

-If your employer isn't fighting your claim, and is paying your medical bills/temporary total disability as it was called in Illinois, (which was a certain portion of your wage while you can't work) then maybe this is something to hold off on.
-Likewise, if you were just fired, and/or they are fighting your claim, or the employer is starting to "play games", this may be a good time to just talk to an attorney.
-If you have an extensive surgery that will require a lot of time--i.e., a back, knee, or shoulder injury--it might be worth it to talk to an attorney.
+If your employer isn't fighting your claim and is paying your medical bills/temporary total disability as it was called in Illinois (which was a certain portion of your wage while you can't work), then maybe this is something to hold off on.
+Likewise, if you were just fired, and/or they are fighting your claim, or the employer is starting to "play games," this may be a good time to just talk to an attorney.
+If you have an extensive surgery that will require a lot of time—i.e., a back, knee, or shoulder injury—it might be worth it to talk to an attorney.

 You normally don't pay upfront.
 Again, please consult your state laws, but in Illinois, the attorney was paid a percentage of the settlement.

-One more note: if you do hire an attorney, tell them everything that you think is pertinent to the case; good or bad.
+One more note: if you do hire an attorney, tell them everything that you think is pertinent to the case, good or bad.
 They need to know how to present you as an upstanding employee.
 Seriously.

-As usual, with any doctors, tell them only the facts--nothing else.
-You will more than likely be nervous as these doctors may not be terribly friendly--but stay on message.
+As usual, with any doctors, tell them only the facts, nothing else.
+You will more than likely be nervous as these doctors may not be terribly friendly, but stay on message.
 That's only to your benefit.

 Also, show up on time.
-I've seen IMEs that were cancelled when people were a few minutes late, even if they drove for a couple of hours and called ahead to let the office know.
+I've seen IMEs that were canceled when people were a few minutes late, even if they drove for a couple of hours and called ahead to let the office know.
 Some of the IME doctors literally don't care.
 The next before, plan out your route and know exactly where you're going.
 Plan for traffic.
 If you're late, the insurance company might try to get you to pay the IME bill.
 Don't forget, if you're going to an IME, your claim has more than likely been denied.
 Think of it this way: you are going to this doctor to try and get your medical bills paid.
 It's about ten minutes of someone not being nice.
 A necessary evil.
 Just do it, be on time, and move on with life.

-Alright, so you're done with your medical treatment, the doctor has released you back to work, you've waited some time to see if the injury has fully healed, and you're ready for your million dollar check!
+Alright, so you're done with your medical treatment, the doctor has released you back to work, you've waited some time to see if the injury has fully healed, and you're ready for your million-dollar check!
 Right?

-In Illinois at least, at the time I was worked at the law firm, the settlement was based on how much of your body part was permanently injured.
-How morose is this?--to talk about body parts?
+In Illinois, at least, at the time I worked at the law firm, the settlement was based on how much of your body part was permanently injured.
+How morose is this?
+To talk about body parts?
 Yes.
 It's a very strange thing to talk about.
 In the settlement, you should also include any medical bills that haven't been paid by the insurance company and any TTD (temporary total disability) owed.
 The higher your wage, the higher the settlement will be.
 This also means the more you are severely injured, the higher your settlement will be.
 It's very sad, but at least you get something.

 If you do decide to hire an attorney, this is where they come in handy.
 They should know the insurance companies and their contacts, as well as the employer's attorney.
-Get someone--if you do--that has been doing this for a long time, and read online reviews to make sure they know what they're doing.
+Get someone—if you do—that has been doing this for a long time, and read online reviews to make sure they know what they're doing.

 Keep lines of communication open with your significant other.
 It will probably be a bumpy ride.
 Make sure you have some stress-coping mechanisms to use along the way.

 Deep breaths go a long way.
-Know this process is not forever and you WILL get through it.
+Know this process is not forever, and you WILL get through it.
 (Hugs).